 Aultman College maintains records for applicants, enrolled students, transient students, and graduates.
-The official permanent record, financial record and health services record are also maintained.
+The official permanent record, financial record, and health services record are also maintained.
 Student records specifically include, but are not limited to, admission requirement data, level of achievement, transcripts, disciplinary reports, and other pertinent documents.
-Since Aultman College maintains a purchased course agreement with Walsh University, a student's academic, behavior, and medical information from both campuses is considered part of the educational record and will be shared with appropriate College and University personnel.

 Records are kept in the Office of the Registrar.
 Academic records are maintained with the program of study.
 Financial aid records are maintained according to the five-year federal guidelines and are then destroyed.
-Health Service records are maintained according to the policies and procedures of the Health Services Department.
+Health service records are maintained according to the policies and procedures of the Health Services Department.